FailAcademy/learning/adp-toronto/_slides/week-08/01-intro-to-react-native.md

 - What React Native is and why it is awesome
 - How to configure our dev environments and debug RN apps
 - How to use and style RN's mobile UI components
-- How to use the ListView component to display fetched data
+- How to use list components to display fetched data
 - How to organize an RN project effectively

 ---